Non-Euclidean High-Order Smooth Convex Optimization: High-Order Smooth Convex or Structured Optimization

 \section{High-Order Smooth Convex or Structured Optimization}

-In this section, we use \cref{alg:non_euclidean_accelerated_proximal_point_unif_convex,alg:adaptive_non_euclidean_accelerated_proximal_point_unif_convex} in order to optimize high-order Hölder smooth convex functions with respect to $p$-norms by using a $q$-th order oracle.
+In this section, we use \cref{alg:non_euclidean_accelerated_proximal_point_unif_convex,alg:adaptive_non_euclidean_accelerated_proximal_point_unif_convex} in order to optimize high-order H\"older smooth convex functions with respect to $\p$-norms by using a $\q$-th order oracle.
 The main result of this section is the following theorem.
-In \cref{sec:boo}, we also show convergence for structured functions for which we can implement an inexact $p$-norm ball optimization oracle.
+We also show convergence for structured functions for which we can implement an inexact $\p$-norm ball optimization oracle.